inc/solo/README.md

 ## Features

   * Supports ESPEasy to provide a web-based interface and MQTT support over WiFi
-  * Controls 2-4 DC motors
+  * Controls 2 (bidirectional) or 4 (unidirectional) DC motors
-  * Power via MicroUSB, batteries or solar
+  * Power via MicroUSB or batteries and a solar panel
   * Battery voltage monitoring
   * Hand-solderable with a soldering iron